hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 सूक्ष्मविषयत्वञ्चालिङ्ग-पर्यवसानम् ॥४५॥

 45\.
-The finer objects end with the Pradhâna.
+The finer objects end with the Pradhāna.

 The gross objects are only the elements and everything manufactured out of them.
 The fine objects begin with the Tanmatras or fine particles.
-The organs, the mind, (The mind, or common sensorium, the aggregate of all the senses), egoism, the mind-stuff (the cause of all manifestation), the equilibrium state of Sattva, Rajas, and Tamas materials — called Pradhâna (chief), Prakriti (nature), or Avyakta (unmanifest) — are all included within the category of fine objects, the Purusha (the Soul) alone being excepted.
+The organs, the mind, (The mind, or common sensorium, the aggregate of all the senses), egoism, the mind-stuff (the cause of all manifestation), the equilibrium state of Sattva, Rajas, and Tamas materials — called Pradhāna (chief), Prakriti (nature), or Avyakta (unmanifest) — are all included within the category of fine objects, the Purusha (the Soul) alone being excepted.